 Many different factors may induce a migraine, though some individuals who have them are still unable to identify what triggered their massive headache.
 Some triggers may include allergies, overwhelming lights, sounds, or odors, physical or emotional stress, smoking, fasting, alcohol, certain foods, and changes in sleep patterns.
 However, triggers are not always the cause of a migraine, and avoiding them does not ensure a migraine will not occur.

 Migraine treatment and prevention is centered around avoiding triggers, controlling symptoms, as well as using medications.
-While some can effectively use over-the-counter medications such as Excedrin, others may not respond and decide to use a serotonin antagonist, or even an antidepressant (not permitted in some countries) to reduce migraine symptoms.
+While some can effectively use over-the-counter medications such as Excedrin, others may not respond and decide to use a serotonin antagonist, or even an antidepressant to reduce migraine symptoms.
 Other remedies and prevention includes a range of solutions for avoiding triggers such as herbs and vitamins, Botox, surgery, prescriptions, and exercise.

-Certain health insurance companies do not take migraines as seriously as other conditions, which means the option of private insurance may be open, depending on the carrier.
-Other accounts of individuals being declined for having a history of migraines has been documented, though it is all contingent upon the company and the state.
-Of course, there are still health insurance options for everyone, especially those who need it most.
-While they may be slightly more difficult to access for the next year or so, coverage is out there.
+Here is a little bit of background on how private insurance worked before the health care law, as it pertained to migraines.
+Certain health insurance companies did not take migraines as seriously as other conditions, which means the option of private insurance may have been open, depending on the carrier.
+Accounts of individuals being declined for having a history of migraines have been documented, though these incidences were contingent upon the company and the state.

-One of our national carriers’ underwriting criteria features migraines on their list of conditions with risk associated, and in turn, how an agent should rate up someone with migraines.
+One of our national carriers’ antiquated underwriting criteria from 2012 features migraines on their list of conditions with risk associated, and in turn, how an agent should rate up someone with migraines.
 Based on the severity and frequency of an applicant’s migraine headaches, they could not receive any rate increase whatsoever, or pay almost double a normal premium.
-It also depends on how the applicant is managing their migraines, and if they are taking recommended measures to control them from recurring.
+It also depended on how the applicant was managing their migraines, and if they were taking recommended measures to control them from recurring.

 Public Coverage for Migraines

-Low-income individuals who have migraines may be eligible for other government-issued coverage such as Medicaid or Medicare.
+Low-income individuals who have migraines may be eligible for government-issued coverage such as Medicaid, or if you are 65 or older, you will be covered under Medicare.
+Some low-income elderly Americans qualify for assistance through the Medicaid-Medicare dual eligible program.
 Qualifying for these programs involves an income screening, being of a certain age, and fitting into a group of eligible individuals.
-Currently, children who have migraines are the most accepted, though adults in most states must have children and an extremely low income to qualify.
+Children with migraines are accepted, as well as certain adults in many states.
+Adults must have children and an extremely low income to qualify in some states, but others offer coverage to childless adults and parents with income up to the current poverty level.
 Adults with disabilities also qualify for Medicaid, or Medicare if the disability is permanent.
-These programs cover the majority of services and medications needed to treat migraines, and would likely make exceptions based on your condition if they do not cover them already.
+These programs cover the majority of services and medications needed to treat migraines, and may make exceptions based on your condition if they do not cover them already.

-The Affordable Care Act will modify this eligibility criteria, opening the program up to non-disabled adults, who are not required to have children.
-This will enable millions of Americans who do not have the means to purchase a health plan to get the coverage they need, as long as they earn up to 138 percent of the Federal Poverty Level.
-Certain states have already implemented this provision, while others may do so if they choose to expand Medicaid in 2014.
-More low-income individuals will be able to purchase health insurance via federal subsidy received by those who have income over the Medicaid limits, yet cannot afford a health plan.
-A dramatically increased number of people with migraines and other conditions will be able to receive coverage they had not been able to previously.
+The Affordable Care Act helps modify this eligibility criteria, opening the program up to non-disabled adults, who are not required to have children.
+This enables many Americans who do not have the means to purchase a health plan to get the coverage they need, as long as they earn up to 138 percent of the Federal Poverty Level in states where Medicaid has expanded.